I've always had a bit of a soft spot for horses.

 I settled on Ishestar because I'd heard good things about the stable and the treatment of their horses — something any horse lover should care about.
 And I definitely feel like I made the right choice.

 Upon arriving at the riding center, everyone who was planning to ride was asked to watch a short safety video and stow away all bags and valuables.
 Then we quickly suited up — helmets were required, and they also offered boots and warm jumpsuits.
 Even though the jumpsuits looked ridiculous and the sun was actually shining, I put one on anyway for the warmth.

 Then we were paired up with our horses.
 Since I have a bit of riding experience, I was paired up with a lovely mare name Fryk, whose big brown, intelligent eyes made me fall in love with her right away.

-After getting some help mounting up on our small horses (seriously, they're not much bigger than ponies!), we headed off in a straight line into the surrounding lava fields, the sun shining strongly for the first time since my arrival in Iceland.
+After getting some help mounting up on our small horses (they're not much bigger than ponies, but don't call them ponies!), we headed off in a straight line into the surrounding lava fields, the sun shining strongly for the first time since my arrival in Iceland.
 It was magical.

 The horses in our group were some of the sweetest, most even-tempered horses I've ever seen.
 Usually on nose-to-tail trail rides like this, you see horses biting and kicking one another, and others totally disregarding the commands of their riders.